akhileshravikumar/cranfield-trec-dataset/README.md

 | 3 | References of a high degree of relevance, the lack of which <br>either would have made the research impracticable <br>or would have resulted in a considerable amount of extra work. | 734 | 40.0% |
 | 4 | References which are a complete answer to the question. | 363 | 19.8% |

-:warning: This way of assessing relevance was aborted in future TREC compaings as detailed in the following reference :
+:warning: This way of assessing relevance was aborted in future TREC campaings as detailed in the following reference :

 *Voorhees, Ellen M.* "The philosophy of information retrieval evaluation."
 Workshop of the cross-language evaluation forum for european languages.
 Springer, Berlin, Heidelberg, 2001.